jhumelsine/jhumelsine.github.io/_posts/2023-09-22-RightAbstractionIsHard.md

 # Refactored Code
 Once I had refactored the code, it made much more sense.
 The `CircuitPack` class made sense as an abstraction.
 Most of the implementation was in the `CircuitPack`, which made sense since most of the behavior was the same regardless of OC rates.
 The differences were mostly minor, and they resided in the specific TR classes to support the `CircuitPack`.
 The separation of concerns between the `CircuitPack` and TR abstraction layers became more obvious.

 I also felt confident that if a `TR768` were ever developed, all I would have needed to do would be to derive a `TR768` class from `CircuitPack` and provide the implementations for the abstract protected methods, which would be easily identified as a compile time errors until implemented.
+This would still involve work, but it would be isolated to the new `TR768` class.
+There would probably be no need to modify the other classes as well.

 # Hindsight is 20/20
 I do not blame the developer who originally created these classes.
 He was under tremendous pressure to deliver anything within extremely tight schedules.
 I suspect he started with just the `TR48`, and he later determined that a `CircuitPack` base class would be needed.
 He took his best guess as to what belonged in the `CircuitPack` base class and what belonged in the derived `TR48` class.
 When he added the `TR98` and `TR196` he may have realized that he had problems, and he did the best he could to get it working in his current design given his time constraints.